BigBossRabbit/SovereignKey/README.md

 - **[BAILS](https://github.com/bitcoincore-dev/bails)**: A solution for secure Bitcoin Core installations and backups.
 - **[Sparrow Wallet](https://sparrowwallet.com)**: A feature-rich Bitcoin wallet for self-sovereignty.
 - **[SeedSigner Emulator](https://seedsigner.com)**: A tool for offline Bitcoin seed generation and signing, emulating the functionality of the SeedSigner hardware for enhanced privacy and control.
 - **[VSCodium](https://vscodium.com)**: A fully open-source version of Visual Studio Code for secure and private coding environments, free from telemetry concerns.
+- A number of other `Free PDFs/Books`, because we'd rather ask for forgivness than for permission.

 <details> <summary>Knowledge Transfer</summary>